 Leap Day!

-It’s Leap Day, that day when we feel sorry for people born on Feb.
-29 because they have a birthday only once every 4 years.
-Of course, those people are totally partying right now.
-And remember, when they’re 76, they get to say they’re only 19.
-In a “leap year” we add an extra 29th day to February — but why?
-Because the hours counted up by our clocks in a year don’t exactly match the time Earth takes to go around the Sun.
+February 29, 2024 is Leap Day, which only comes once every 4 years!
+Why?
+Because our clocks and calendars don’t exactly match the time Earth takes to go around the Sun.
 Earth ends up about 6 hours behind its spot in space 1 year earlier.
-That’s 1/4 of a day every year, so every 4th year we make up for it by adding 1 day.
-The thing is, it isn’t exactly 6 hours that we’re off, so every 100 years we don’t add the leap day…but then every 400 years we have to skip that rule and add it!
+That’s 1/4 of a day, so every 4th year we add 1 Leap Day.
+The thing is, we’re not exactly 6 hours off, so every 100 years we don’t add the leap day…but then every 400 years we have to skip that rule and add it!
 Over thousands of years, it all works out.
-The question is, how many leap days have you lived through?
-You’ll see below that the answer takes some thinking!

 Wee ones: How old will you be on the next leap day?
 Count up by 4 years!

-Little kids: If February has 29 days this year including the extra day, how many days does it have when there’s 1 day less?
+Little kids: If February has 29 days this year and 1 day less last year, how many days did it have last year?
 Bonus: How many leap days have you lived through?
 Whether your age is a multiple of 4 or not, you have to do a little trick!

 Big kids: How many leap days since your mom/dad/some other favorite older person was born?
 Bonus: Except for non-multiple-of-400 multiples of 100, leap years are the years divisible by 4.
 Will the year 2030 be a leap year?
 (Hint if needed: Is 2000 divisible by 4?
 And if so, can you jump in sets of 4 to get to 30?)